 It might not hurt your rankings necessarily, but it won't give them any SEO benefit.

 I don't know how to ask this question.I have two hubs titled "Monsters: What scares you."
 They are both getting very little traffic.
-So, I have been worried that the title of the hub might not match what the...
+So, I have been worried that the title of the hub might not match what the hub is about, and people might be thrown off or not satisfied with the...

 I'm wondering if I should use my first name Dorsi as one of the keywords in all my hubs.
 Since my subdomain is my first name and my name ranks high on Google (first page) I think this might help my hubs?
 Any advice?